 I’m sure you have two things probably running through your head.
-Either who is Tupac Shakur, or why I’m writing about him?
-No worries I’ll explain both, stay tuned.
+Either who is Pac, or why I’m writing about him?
 Who is Tupac; I’ll save you all of the little details about him growing up.
 He is a poet, rapper, actor and truly one of the bests to ever do it.
 If you ask me I think he’s the best, that’s just my opinion aka the (goat).
 He was way more than just a rapper and actor and poet.
 He was human he made mistakes he did stupid stuff that he regretted or wish he didn’t do.
 I’m sure you did as well.
 He was very talented, and he went to a performing arts school in Baltimore.
 He made albums, acted in a few movies and made poetry all before he died.

 Unfortunately, he died at the young age of 25, back on September 13, 1996.
 Yes, that’s today; it’s crazy to think that depending on where you were born and the time you were born really does make a big difference in what you do with yourself or in your life.
-I know it might be obvious or sound stupid, just stick with me.
+I know it might be obvious or sound stupid, but it’s true.
 He definitely did not have the easiest life.
-Being born in New York, and then going to Baltimore and the up to California.
-Compared to me as an example, I was born Lancaster PA.
+Being born in New York, and then going to Baltimore and then up to California.
+Compared to me.
+I was born Lancaster PA.
 Not a big area or a popular area where you could get into more trouble and crazy stuff happening on a regular basis.
 Well going back to when I was born in 1990 at least.

 One day when I was at work, I wish I could remember the song but I don’t.
-A 2pac song came on, and being a fan of Hip Hop I, of course, heard the whole East vs West beef years ago.
+A 2pac song came on.
 A guy I worked with was telling me about Pac and some background about him.
 I wanted to hear more, about one of the best if not one of the best to ever do it.
-Google is the best haha.
+Google is the best very helpful, especially on work time, don’t tell.
 I looked him up and I found a book about him, Tupac Shakur: The Life and Times of an American Icon.

-I didn’t know where to start, so I picked a book and went with it.
 Not only was I hooked on the first few pages reading it.
-Honestly, cover to cover it was probably the second maybe the third book I ever read cover to cover up to that point.
-I hated reading like I have said before, and it took a lot for me to read.
+Honestly, cover to cover it was probably the second maybe the third book I ever read up to that point.
+I hated reading as I have said before, and it took a lot for me to read.
 I was slow but I finished the book and I was hooked.

 For a long time, I was upset with the man.
 I would listen to his music constantly; I then purchased his book with his poems The Rose That Grew from Concrete.
 Again I was amazed and hooked even more.
 His words it was something about it, as cliché as it sounds his poems and some of his songs spoke to me.
 I can’t really explain it any more than that; it was what I needed to hear at the time and where I was in life.